huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 So to style such and element when `IMF` has applied some styles, we need to consider what these properties applied are, perhaps interrogate the element :D .

--  First we should ask, ourselves, do we need to add, for example `display:block`?
+-  First, we should ask, ourselves, do we need to add, for example `display:block`?
-No!, As a sensible default, HTML already applied this rule for us on all block elements, Except, we want to do differently. we may have to just leave it just as it is.
+No!, As a sensible default, HTML already applied this rule for us on all block elements, Except, we want to do it differently. we may have to just leave it just as it is.

 -   Second do we need to add a CSS rule for width?
 No!, Not always, because, you guessed it, `IMF`, already did it for us.

 -  Thirdly, what rules can we apply to such an element if we gave birth to it, and it's were to also now become a parent? :D ...
 We tell it to stand tall.
-Yes I mean literally, then all we need to add to it, as CSS rules, are may be `height: 400px` or whatever height we should provide it as support.
-And to honor it with some color like I have done in the snippet below.
+Yes I mean literally, then all we need to add to it, as CSS rules are maybe `height: 400px` or whatever height we should provide it as support.
+And to honor it with some color as I have done in the snippet below.

 ```
 <!doctype html>